blueskyztt/fire_detection/related model intruduction/related model intruduction.md

 boxes.
 These
 candidate boxes may or may not be the final goal.

 Step2.
-Scale the candidate frame of Step1 into a 227*227 square.
+Scale the candidate boxes of Step1 into a 227*227 square.

 Step3.
 Input the squares of Step2 into the same ConvNet one by one to get the features.